 We know that making career related decisions doesn't stop once you graduate.
-Recognising this, we continue to provide a wide range of careers and employability support services to help you after graduation.
+Recognising this, we continue to provide a wide range of the Skills and Employability Service to help you after graduation.

 - Your Employability – Our service statement and commitment to all graduates to provide the best possible service.

 - Careers Advice – Using the Service – As a Bangor University graduate you can use the service for 3 years after you graduate.
 You can utilise the variety of facilities and resources to find your perfect graduate career.

 - Careers Resources – A variety of online resources to assist you with planning your career and landing your perfect position.